jodyphelan/TBProfiler/README.md

 ```

 This will automatically create a number of colled result files from all the individual result files in the _result_ directory.
 If you would like to generate this file for a subset of the runs you can provide a list with the run sames using the `--samples` flag.
 The prefix for the output files is _tbprofiler_ by default but this can be changed with the `--prefix` flag.

+If `tb-profiler` has been run using the `--snp_dist` argument, the `collate` function will also generate a transmission graph in json format that can be visualised by dragging and dropping the file into [this site](https://jodyphelan.github.io/transmission-graph-viewer)

 ### Writing your own summary scripts